Consonant blends – speaking and spelling

 ‘To blend’ or ‘a blend’? – that is the question

-What is the difference between ‘a blend’ (the noun) and ‘to blend’ (the verb)?
-Now that most schools are getting used to using synthetic phonics programmes some old terms are being dropped and new terms are introduced.
-So how do we now use the word ‘blend’ as a noun or a verb?
+What is the difference between ‘a blend’ (‘blend’ as a noun) and ‘to blend’ (as a verb)?
+Now that most schools are getting used to using synthetic phonics programmes, some old terms are being dropped and new terms are introduced.
+So, how do we now use the word ‘blend’: as a noun or a verb?

 Read More